openskies-sh/openskies-sh-articles/content/articles/open-utm-with-blender-spotlight.md

 - For **UTM Project managers** / **Drone project leads** in a private companies in drone service providers, who are interested in deployming UTM services for their operations.
 - For **UTM Program managers** in Government organizations / authorities who want to participate in, verify and understand standards compatible UTM operations
 - For **Drone project managers** in local authorities and entities who want to see / visualize drone flying over their properties, buildings and jurisdictions.
+- For **software developers** within organizations who want to test and verify data interoperability and standards complaince of their internal systems

 ## Background
 The "[Open-UTM](https://utm.openskies.sh)" stack provided is by Openskies via two products: [Flight Blender](https://flightblender.com) (backend) and [Flight Spotlight](https://flightspotlight.com) (frontend).
 These tools implement the published and developing international standards on UTM in code.
 These robust and well-tested products can be extended and customized to your particular needs as necessary and enable setting up of UTM services by government entities or private companies securely and enable these to participate in a standards-compliant federated UTM eco-system.
 Broadly, it follows the NASA UTM Architecture that allows for standards complianct federated UTM system.